NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 even_more_fun : function(a : [k m], b : []) { ... }
 ```

-the first argument must have unit `[k m]` and the second be dimensionless wherever the function is evaluated.
+the first argument must have unit `[k m]` and the second be dimensionless at every evaluation of the function.

 Declared functions are always "inlined" at every evaluation site, meaning a separate copy of the function body is resolved and pasted in at that site.
-This means that you can't have recursive functions (functions that call themselves), but that may be implemented separately later.
+This means that you can't have recursive functions (functions that call themselves or call other functions that call them back).
+Recursion may be implemented separately later if it is needed.

-The body of a `function` is limited in that it can not refer to parameters or state variables directly, instead you must pass their values in as arguments.
+The body of a `function` is limited in that it can't refer to parameters or state variables directly, instead you must pass such values in as arguments.
 You can however refer to constants.

 ## var